 In Beasly, Texas, the Fort Bend County Narcotics Task Force seized more than 10,000 counterfeit Xanax tablets made with fentanyl during a traffic stop on October 23.

 Police in Cottonwood, Arizona reported the seizure of 30 pounds of methamphetamine and thousands of fentanyl pills during a traffic stop on October 7.

-For Red Ribbon Week, Theresa Juillerat in Fort Wayne, Indiana spoke about her 23-year-old son Christopher, who died after taking a fentanyl-laced pill in May.
+For Red Ribbon Week, Theresa Juillerat in Fort Wayne, Indiana spoke about her 23-year-old son Christopher, who died after taking a counterfeit pill made with fentanyl in May.

 A 14-year-old high school student died after taking a counterfeit pill in Prescott Valley, Arizona on October 20.
-Local authorities report that she is the seventh teenager to die of a fentanyl overdose in the last two years.
+Local authorities report that she is the seventh teenager to die of fentanyl poisoning in the last two years.

 Even as we are dealing with the pandemic, PSM is keeping a steady eye on public reports of dangerous counterfeit drugs.
 Check back for next week’s summary.